 There’s a religious debate going on in the community of Customer Success vendors.
-It’s our turn to weigh in.
+My turn to weigh in.

-On the one hand, Preact and Totango are evangelizing the value of predictive analytics driven by product usage data.
-On the other hand, Gainsight is evangelizing the value of rules-based scoring driven by various factors including usage stats, survey scores, support tickets, and more.
+On the one hand, some tools vendors are evangelizing the value of predictive analytics driven by product usage data.
+Other tools vendors are evangelizing the value of rules-based scoring driven by various factors including usage stats, survey scores, support tickets, and more.

 While each vendor’s approach can be “right” under certain circumstances, each is generally wrong to characterize a health score as being driven by one approach versus the other.